finos/open-source-readiness/docs/bok/Activities/Level-2/Consumption-Compliance.md

 Compliance with data protection and security policies is essential to ensure that the organization's data is protected and secure.
 Many pieces of software "phone home" and this can present an opportunity for data leakage for the bank.

+#### Gramm-Leach-Bliley Act
+The Gramm-Leach-Bliley Act (GLBA)  also known as the Financial Services Modernization Act of 1999, is a federal law enacted in the United States to control the ways financial institutions deal with the private information of individuals.
+The Act consists of three sections: The Financial Privacy Rule, which regulates the collection and disclosure of private financial information; the Safeguards Rule, which stipulates that financial institutions must implement security programs to protect such information; and the Pretexting provisions, which prohibit the practice of pretexting or accessing private information using false pretenses.
+The Act also requires financial institutions to give customers written privacy policy notices that explain their information-sharing practices.

+##### What Does the GLBA Require?
+The GLBA requires companies that qualify as “financial institutions” to take several affirmative steps in order to prevent the unauthorized collection, use, and disclosure of "Non-public Personal Information" or NPI.
+It imposes these obligations under two “Rules”: (i) the Privacy Rule, and (ii) the Safeguards Rule.

+##### The GLBA Privacy Rule
+The Privacy Rule establishes financial institutions’ obligations with regard to consumer and customer NPI.
+The GLBA treats “consumers” and “customers” differently, with “consumers” referring to a much larger population of individuals.
+A “consumer” is anyone who obtains financial products or services from a financial institution, while a “customer” is a consumer who establishes a continuing relationship with a financial institution.

+Under the Privacy Rule, financial institutions must provide privacy notices to consumers.
+They must provide this notice at the time the consumer relationship is established and on an annual basis going forward.
+In order to comply with the GLBA, a consumer privacy notice must explain what NPI the financial institution collects, how that NPI gets used and shared, and how it gets protected.
+Crucially, the consumer privacy notice must also provide instructions for how consumers can opt out of having their NPI shared with unaffiliated third parties.
+While there are exceptions to the Privacy Rule’s notice requirements, financial institutions must be very cautious about not providing privacy notices to consumers.
+If a financial institution seeks not to provide notice, it must ensure that it can clearly document its qualification for one of the Privacy Rule’s exceptions.

+##### The GLBA Safeguards Rule
+The Safeguards Rule has two main components.
+It requires financial institutions to implement security protocols (both logical and physical), and it requires financial institutions to provide breach notifications when customers’ NPI becomes compromised.
+While all financial institutions that collect NPI (which encompasses virtually all financial institutions) must comply with the Safeguards Rule, individual institutions’ obligations will differ depending on their resources, the volume of NPI they collect, and the manners in which they use and store NPI.
+The FTC has provided recommendations for Safeguards Rule compliance; however, it also makes clear that, “[c]ompanies should implement safeguards appropriate to their own circumstances . . . and address any unique risks raised by their business operations — such as the risks raised when employees access customer data from their homes or other off-site locations, or when customer data is transmitted electronically outside the company network.”

 #### GDPR

 Any software (including open source) used by an organisation operating within the EU needs to be [General Data Protection Regulation (GDPR) compliant: